d-michail/python-jgrapht/docs/api/graph_factories.rst

 Creating graphs can be accomplished using factory methods.
-During runtime the type of the graph can be queried using :py:attr:`.Graph.type` which returns a :class:`GraphType <jgrapht.types.GraphType>` instance.
+During runtime the type of the graph can be queried using :py:attr:`.Graph.type` which returns a :py:class:`GraphType <jgrapht.types.GraphType>` instance.
 This allows algorithms to adjust their behavior depending on the graph they are working on.

 Default Graph